Utharam

-Utharam (Answer) is a 1989 Malayalam mystery-thriller film, starring Mammootty, Suparna, Sukumaran and Parvathy.
+Utharam (Answer) is a 1989 Malayalam mystery-thriller film, starring Mammootty, Suparna, Sukumaran, and Parvathy.
 It was written by Malayalam writer M. T. Vasudevan Nair based on the short story No Motive by Daphne du Maurier.
 Utharam is considered one of the best investigative thrillers in Malayalam cinema.

 Plot

-Selina Joseph, a budding poet leading a very happy family life, commits suicide on a very "usual" day by shooting herself with her husband's gun.
-The police write this off as a freak accident, but her husband planter Mathew realizes that it was a suicide.
+Selina Joseph, a budding poet leading a happy family life, commits suicide on a very "usual" day by shooting herself with her husband's gun.
+The police write this off as a freak accident, but her husband, planter Mathew, realizes that it was a suicide.
 He is perplexed as to the motive of her action.
 He becomes increasingly depressed and drowns his worries in alcohol.

-Balachandran Nair, a Delhi-based journalist, and close friend of Mathew, who was close to both Selina and Mathew, decides to look into the reasons that led her to commit suicide.
-He advises Mathew to stop drinking and ruining his health, as Selina wouldn't have wanted that.
-Mathew and the household servants confirm that Selina was very happy with her life and there was no motive for her suicide.
+Balachandran Nair, a Delhi-based journalist and close friend of Mathew, who was close to both Selina and Mathew, decides to look into the reasons that led her to commit suicide.
+He advises Mathew to stop drinking and ruining his health as Selina wouldn't have wanted that.
+Mathew and the household servants confirm that Selina was happy with her life and that there was no motive for her suicide.

 Balu starts his investigation of Selina's past by tracking down different people from her past.
-Balu focuses on Selina's school days after a relative reveals that Selina had to discontinue her school after she was badly injured in a bus accident during a school trip.
+Balu focuses on Selina's school days after a relative reveals that Selina had to drop off from school after she was badly injured in a bus accident during a school trip.
 Balu sets off to Bengaluru and promises to keep in touch with Mathew via letter or telephone.
-Balu finds out from the school principal that there was no accident, but Selina was dismissed when it was found that she was pregnant.
+Balu finds out from the school principal that there was no accident, and Selina was dismissed when it was found that she was pregnant.
 Balu meets Selina's school mate Prof. Shyamala Menon, who had lost touch with Selina after she discontinued her grade 10 studies abruptly.
 Selina and Shyamala were best friends in their school days.
-Though hesitant at first, Shyamala narrates an incident from their school days, and Balu realizes, the truth behind the pregnancy.
+Though hesitant at first, Shyamala narrates an incident from their school days, and Balu realizes the truth behind the pregnancy.